-Some families choose to keep the ashes at home with them.
-Again this may be a very difficult decision, so take as much time as you need in making it.
+- Some families choose to keep the ashes at home with them.
+Again this can be a very difficult decision, so take as much time as you need in making it.

-You may like to plant a tree or bush or have some other form of permanent memorial to your baby.
+Some families plant a tree or bush or make some other form of permanent memorial.
 You could consider planting it in a large pot, so that you can take it with you if you move home.
 There are also some memorial forests where you can have a tree planted in a protected and dedicated space.

 You may want to keep your own memory box or a memory book, containing items that help you and family members commemorate your child’s life.
 Creating your own boxes can be a special activity for your family, or you can buy boxes, which are available in various designs from several charities, such as Winston’s Wish email@example.com and Child Bereavement UK

 Many sudden infant or child deaths will have an inquest.
-An inquest is an inquiry to confirm who has died, when and where, and to further establish the cause of death.
-The inquest is a medical inquiry and does not set out to establish guilt or blame, or comment on anyone’s actions.
+An inquest is an inquiry to confirm who has died, when, where, and to further establish the cause of death.
+The inquest does not set out to accuse, blame, or comment on anyone’s actions.
 It happens in a coroner’s court, which can feel scary.
 Sometime this just means a room within the building, with the coroner leading.

-If the Coroner decides to hold an inquest you will be told the date, time and place.
+If the coroner decides to hold an inquest you will be told the date, time and place.
 Often inquests can happen quite some time after a death so the coroner may issue an order allowing burial or cremation before the inquest is completed.

-You can ask questions at the inquest and you might like to write down these down before you go.
+You can ask questions at the inquest and it can be helpful to write these down before you go.
 Professionals like a police officer, paediatrician, pathologist or health visitor may

 You may find it helpful to talk with The Coroners’ Courts Support Service (CCSS).
-They are a registered charity whose trained volunteers give emotional and practical support to bereaved families and other witnesses attending an inquest.
-They can take you to the Court before the proceedings start and explain how an inquest is conducted.
-To find out in which Coroners’ Courts the service is available, visit the Coroners’ Courts Support Service website or phone 0207 802 4763.
+CCSS is a registered charity whose trained volunteers give emotional and practical support to bereaved families and other witnesses attending an inquest.
+They can take you to the court before the inquest and explain what will happen.
+To find out if this service is available in your area visit www.coronerscourtssupportservice.org.uk or phone 0203 667 7884.

 The Child Death Review

-Unfortunately, there are financial practicalities to attend to during this difficult time.
-You may like to focus on these after the funeral when you have a bit more time, or you could ask a friend or family member to help you.
+Unfortunately there are other financial practicalities to sort out during this difficult time.
+It may be easier to focus on these after the funeral when you have a bit more time, or you could ask a friend or family member to help you.

 If you have been employed, and your child died under 1 year of age you should still be entitled to statutory maternity or paternity leave and pay.
 It may be that you do not have to return to work for a year after your baby was born, although some of this leave may be unpaid.
 Your employer may offer extra maternity benefits that still apply even though your child has died.
 Talk to your employer about what they can offer you or check your contract.

 There are other benefits that you are still entitled to if your child died under 1 year of age, such as free dental care and prescriptions.

 There may be other places that have your child’s details such as dentists and opticians that you will need to inform at some point.
-If you joined any baby groups, such as supermarket baby clubs or online clubs, you will need to tell them that you don’t want to receive any more information.
-Otherwise, you may continue to be contacted with offers and information about your baby’s expected progress.
-The Mailing Preference Service can help with this, and you can register online at www.mpsonline.org.uk
+If you joined any baby or child groups, such as supermarket clubs or online clubs, you will need to tell them that you don’t want to receive any more information.
+Otherwise you may continue to be contacted with offers and information about your child’s expected progress.
+The Mailing Preference Service can help with this; you can register online at www.mpsonline.org.uk

 Returning to work

 If you are employed, returning to work can be a difficult time.
-Many of your colleagues will be unsure of whether or not to say anything about your baby’s death and your feelings.
-Most people do care, but they may find it difficult to express their sympathy.
+Your colleagues may be unsure of whether or not to say anything about your child’s death and how you are feeling.
+Most people do care, but they can find it difficult to express their sympathy.

-Many parents, particularly mothers, are not at work when their baby dies.
+Some parents are not in work when their baby or young child dies.
 If parents had decided to leave work or take maternity/paternity leave, they may find it difficult, when they return, to explain the change in circumstances.
-It may be helpful to ask your employer to tell your colleagues what has happened before you return.